 Phosphatidylserine is a mood modulator whose renown has grown in the nootropic community thanks to its popularity as a study drug.
 It has been studied for its prospective use as an Alzheimer’s drug and has been embraced as an ADHD (Attention Deficit Hyperactivity Disorder) tonic.

 Like most of the other ingredients in Mental Mojo, Phosphatidylserine can interact poorly with other drugs, particularly those used for Alzheimer’s disease and glaucoma.

 Finally, Vinpocetine is called “nature’s cognitive enhancer.”
 It is a powerful antioxidant that has been featured on Fox News and other popular outlets.
 Referred to as “the smart agent,” Vinpocetine increases blood flow to the brain and heightens memory formulation.
 It has received a four or five-star rating by consumers across multiple platforms and websites, and it is regularly stacked with other noots like racetams.

 On average, Mental Mojo stands out as a well-received and generally effective proprietary blend.
 Consumers on Amazon give it an average five-star rating (based on 80% of users) with reviewers calling it, “magic,” “pleasant,” and “a must try product.”

-Some users weren’t as enthusiastic; one consumer wrote, “Don’t be mislead by fake 5 star reviews.
-I wanted this product to be all they said it would be so badly.
+Some users weren’t as enthusiastic; one consumer wrote, “Don’t be mislead by fake 5-star reviews.
+I wanted this product to be all they said it would be so bad.
 Everything about this company, from the logo to the awesome marketing makes you think this stuff will be fantastic.
-Unfortunately it tastes horrible, has a nasty aftertaste, and does nothing.”
+Unfortunately, it tastes horrible, has a nasty aftertaste, and does nothing.”

 Another writes, “I was disappointed when the box arrived because it was only a 10 day supply for that price…I did not notice any significant benefit from it.
 I get more effect from a Starbucks coffee.”